gbdk-2020/gbdk-2020/README.md

 Check the [Links and Third-Party Tools Section](https://gbdk-2020.github.io/gbdk-2020/docs/api/docs_links_and_tools.html) for a list of recommended emulators, graphics tools, music drivers and more.

 # gbdk-2020
-[GBDK](http://gbdk.sourceforge.net/) A C compiler, assembler, linker and set of libraries for the Z80 like Nintendo Gameboy.
+[GBDK](http://gbdk.sourceforge.net/) A C compiler, assembler, linker and set of libraries.

+Supported Consoles:
+- Nintendo Gameboy
+- Sega Master System & Game Gear

 # Current status
 - updated CRT and library that suits better for game development